 How You Get Paid

 When someone purchases a license for your track, the payment is processed through Stripe.
-You receive 80% of the sale price in your Jam.com account.
-Earnings are paid out via Stripe — you can cash out at any time once you have reached the minimum threshold.
+You receive 80% of the sale price as Coins in your Jam.com account (1 Coin = $0.10).
+Once you have connected a Stripe payout account and reached the 100-Coin ($10) minimum, you can withdraw your earnings to real cash.

 Your Dashboard shows every license sale: who bought it, which license type, when, and how much you earned.
 Complete transparency, no hidden fees beyond the platform's 20% cut.